Pickle2pic/Trading-Bot-Space/README.md

 Users can launch theirs token on several dexs and can use several trading bots to boost ur token or idea...

 ##⚡  Performance
+- Bonkfun Bundler-Launch bonk.fun token and bundle buy with more than 10 wallets. letsbonk is the bonk.fun platform.
 - Raydium Volume-Increases volume of the pool through endless swap of buy and sell transactions
 - Pumpfun Bundler-Pumpfun bundler with 20 wallets that creates pool in pumpfun and bundle buy with 20 wallets using jito bundle
 - Pumpswap sniper-A sniper bot is a robot that watches for new coins being added to PumpSwap (a Solana-based trading site).